Purpose of Form

 If using U.S. Postal Service (USPS), send to:

 Phoenix, AZ 85036

 If using USPS Express Mail/Courier, send to:

 Phoenix, AZ 85034

-- The new form edition has 2D barcode technology to help us collect information quickly and accurately for paper filers at our Lockbox facilities.
-As you fill in the PDF form that appears at the top of page, the barcode stores your information.
+- The Form I-90 has 2D barcode technology to help us collect information quickly and accurately.
+As you fill in the form on your computer, the barcode stores your information.

-- To ensure that USCIS accepts your Form I-90:
+- To ensure that we can accept your Form I-90:

 - Submit the correct fee.

 - Fill out the form completely and accurately, particularly these required fields: